sebastianbergmann/phpunit-documentation-english/src/installation.rst

     gpg --keyserver pgp.uni-mainz.de --recv-keys 0x4AA394086372C20A
     gpg phpunit.phar.asc

 It is a common practice to use different versions of PHPUnit on a per-project basis.
-This is achieved by putting a PHP archive of PHPUnit into your project directory.
+You can achieve this by putting a PHP archive of PHPUnit into your project directory.
 A typical directory structure for a PHP project looks like this:

 .. code::